 Figure 5-5 Melting front in the PCM after 6 hrs

 Since by using COMSOL we cannot know what is the liquid fraction of the element and therefore we cannot plot the melting front, the way to know that the material is fully melted is by knowing the temperature value of the element.
 When the temperature of the element is above the melting range then we can say that it is completely melted.
-Figure 5-6 shows the temperature distribution along 4 cut lines located at 20, 40, 60 and 80 cm length of the tube (same location than the cut lines in the previous FDM results) after 6 hours simulation time.
+Figure 5-6 shows the temperature distribution along 4 cut lines located at 20, 40, 60 and 80 cm length of the tube (same locations of the cut lines as in the previous FDM results) after 6 hours simulated time.
 In this figure the x axis represents the radius of the PCM (8 cm) and the y axis represents the temperature distribution along each cut line.
 It can be seen that after 6 hr of running hot water in the pipe at constant temperature, at 20 cm tube length 4.5 cm of PCM have been melted, at 40cm length 3.9 cm have been melted, at 60 cm length 3.7 cm have been melted and finally at 80 cm length only 3.3 cm have been melted.